The Wire

 • Research before downloading: Before they download and install an app on their mobile device, students should verify the app will perform only functions you approve of.
 Use known websites or other trusted sources for reviews of the app.

 • Avoid public Wi-Fi or hotspots: This is tough on a high school or college campus, but any Wi-Fi that does not require a password should be off limits due to added security risks.
-When possible, use the data plan from your wireless carrier over using questionable Wi-Fi.
+When possible, use the data plan from your wireless carrier over questionable Wi-Fi.
 If you must use these type of Wi-Fi hotspots, consider installing and using a mobile VPN application.
 These applications help to encrypt data and personal information while using Wi-Fi hotspots.

 • Encryption: Most modern smartphones include this option, so this does not usually require installing additional software.
 But the user does need to activate or turn on this feature.
 Turning on encryption protects a teen’s sensitive information stored on the phone.
 If someone finds the phone, they won’t be able to access it.